martinjackson/simple-widgets/docs/SearchSortTable.md

 In the SearchSortTable section, notice that eachRowInTable has the value of default.
 This is using the eachRowInTable built into SearchSortTable.
 Also, if the default is used, there is no need for the hidden function, indexing function, or startEnd function.
 The setColumn function is used to create a link.

-The setColumn passes down two parameters: rowcol and i.
+The setColumn passes down three parameters: rowcol, rowIndex, and colIndex.
 The rowcol is an object that contains both the row and column for the table prop.
-The i is the index into the data array.
+The rowIndex is the index into the data array.
+The colIndex is index into the table array.
 The row accesses the entire row of data in the table prop and the column accesses on of the fields in that table.

 The first code in the setColumn is to seperate the row and column.
 Next, the column header is checked to see if it is the column that is going to get the link.
 If it is the download column, link is returned for that cell.
 If is not the download column the standard row[col.name] is returned.
 One or the other must be returned.